YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/memo.md

 > React memo is HOC(Higher Order Component)

 > When a component is wrapped in `React.memo()`, React renders the component and memoizes the result.
-Before the next render, if the new props are the same, React reuses the memoized result skipping the next rendering.
+Before the next render, if the new `props` are the same, React reuses the memoized result skipping the next rendering.

 If your component renders the same result given the same props, you can wrap it in a call to `React.memo` for a performance boost in some cases by memoizing the result.
-This means that React will skip rendering the component, and reuse the last rendered result.
+This means that React will **skip rendering the component, and reuse the last rendered result**.

-React.memo only checks for prop changes.
+`React.memo` only **checks for prop changes**.
 If your function component wrapped in `React.memo` has a `useState`, `useReducer` or `useContext` Hook in its implementation, it will still rerender when state or context change.

 ```jsx
 import { memo } from "react";